Blaster (Scott Weiland album): Background

+Guitarist Jeremy Brown died one day prior to the album's release on March 30, 2015.
+During the tour to support the album, Weiland was found dead on the band's tour bus on December 3, 2015.

+Reception

-Blaster received mixed reviews from music critics.
+Blaster received mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 57, which indicates "mixed or average reviews", based on 7 reviews.
-Dan Bogosian of Consequence of Sound said, "Scott Weiland spent so much time as a one-trick pony.
+Dan Bogosian of Consequence said, "Scott Weiland spent so much time as a one-trick pony.
 Even in his softest work with Stone Temple Pilots and Velvet Revolver, his tunes could be best described as “guitar-heavy” and “furry.”
 Blaster is no different, though he has gone more glam than before.
 By the standards of the Weiland of old, Blaster falls softly short; its best flavors come from the handful of new touches."
 Stephen Thomas Erlewine of AllMusic said, "With such a familiar palette, details matter and the aptly titled Blaster lacks in subtlety.
 Much of it churns at crackling digital overdrive, sounding brutal, loud, and ugly, but beneath that gnarled surface, Weiland can still deliver the kind of candied hooks that keep him firmly situated as a guilty pleasure.
 Usually, these hooks grab hold on the lightest songs: the snaky sway of "Way She Moves," the icy new romanticism of "Youth Quake," and, especially, "Beach Pop," a piece of sticky AM bubblegum pop that earns its handclaps."
 Kory Grow of Rolling Stone said, "With Stone Temple Pilots, Scott Weiland was one of grunge's greatest singers, crooning and growling in equal measure.
 His husky howls were also one of the super-ingredients in Velvet Revolver.
 But on most of Blaster, Weiland's first all-new solo album since 2008, he suffers from a bad case of Generic Rock Voice, firing off gravelly clichés like, "In the nick of time/I was taken by surprise by this girl of mine" ("Amethyst")."